matrix-org/matrix-spec-proposals/proposals/2757-sign-events.md

 ### Signing messages

-To sign a message you strip the `signatures` and `unsigned` dicts off of the `content` (if present), encode it with canonical json and prepend the event type.
+To sign a message you strip the `signatures` and `unsigned` dicts off of the `content` (if present), encode it with canonical json.
+Then you generate a string as `event_type + state_key + canonial_json`.
+If there is no state key, due to the event not beign a state event, a blank string is assumed.
 Then you sign it with the message_signing and device ed25519 key.

 For example, a message of type `m.room.message` with the following content:
 ```json